tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/16-czesc-2-czym-wlasciwie-jest-rodzina-35.md

 | + | 3:12 | υπ αυτου [40%] \|\| --- [60%] |
 | ++++ | 3:18 | τω λαω [15%] \|\| τον λαον [85%] |

+---

+Of all the books, f35 has the most distinct profile in Acts, with far and away the most diagnostic variants.

+Spośród wszystkich ksiąg **f^35^** ma najbardziej wyrazisty profil w Dziejach Apostolskich, ze zdecydowanie największą liczbą wariantów diagnostycznych.

+---

+None for 2 Thessalonians. (f35 is always accompanied by at least 40% of the Byzantine bulk.)

+**Brak dla 2 Listu do Tesaloniczan.** (**f^35^** zawsze towarzyszy co najmniej 40% masy bizantyjskiej.)

+---

+None for Jude. (f35 is always accompanied by at least 40% of the Byzan-tine bulk.)

+**Brak dla Judy.** (**f^35^** zawsze towarzyszy co najmniej 40% masy bizantyjskiej.)

+---

+Due to Hoskier’s collations, it is possible (and better) to state the evidence in terms of families, instead of percentages, as I have done in my apparatus—please consult it for the evidence.

+Dzięki kolacjonowaniu Hoskiera możliwe jest (i lepsze) przedstawienie dowodów w kategoriach rodzin zamiast procentów, jak uczyniłem w swoim aparacie krytycznym — proszę się z nim zapoznać w kwestii dowodów.

+---

+The evidence is clear.
+Family 35 is an objectively/empirically de-fined entity throughout the New Testament.
+It remains to be seen if the same can be said for any other family or line of transmission—attention please: that is for all 27 books (a number of lines are confined to the Gos-pels, such as f1 and f13).

+Family 35 is characterized by incredibly careful transmission (in con-trast to other lines).
+I have a perfect copy of the Family 35 archetypal text for most NT books (22); I have copies made from a perfect exemplar (pre-sumed) for another four (4); as I continue to collate MSS I hope to add the last one (Acts), but even for it the archetypal form is demonstrable.
+If God was preserving the original wording in some line of transmission other than Family 35, would that line be any less careful?
+I think not.
+So any line of transmission characterized by internal confusion is disqualified—this includes all the other lines of transmission that I have seen so far.

+Dowody są jasne. **Rodzina 35** jest obiektywnie/empirycznie zdefiniowaną jednostką w całym Nowym Testamencie.
+Pozostaje sprawdzić, czy to samo można powiedzieć o jakiejkolwiek innej rodzinie lub linii przekazu — **proszę o uwagę**: chodzi o wszystkie 27 ksiąg (pewna liczba linii ogranicza się do Ewangelii, jak **f^1^** i **f^13^**).

+Rodzinę 35 charakteryzuje niewiarygodnie staranny przekaz (w przeciwieństwie do innych linii).
+Mam doskonałą kopię archetypalnego tekstu Rodziny 35 dla większości ksiąg Nowego Testamentu (22); mam kopie sporządzone z doskonałego egzemplarza (jak się przypuszcza) dla kolejnych czterech (4); w miarę jak kontynuuję kolacjonowanie manuskryptów, mam nadzieję dodać ostatnią (Dzieje Apostolskie), ale nawet w jej przypadku formę archetypalną można wykazać.
+Gdyby Bóg zachowywał oryginalne brzmienie w jakiejś linii przekazu innej niż Rodzina 35, czy linia ta byłaby choć trochę mniej staranna?
+Nie sądzę.
+Tak więc każda linia przekazu charakteryzująca się wewnętrznym pomieszaniem zostaje zdyskwalifikowana — obejmuje to **wszystkie** inne linie przekazu, które dotąd widziałem.

+---

 [^teil-1-berlin-1902-1910]: *Die Schriften des Neuen Testaments in ihrer ältesten erreichbaren Textgestalt* [niem. *Pisma Nowego Testamentu w najstarszej dostępnej wersji tekstowej*, przyp. tłum.] (część 1, Berlin: Wydawnictwo Alexandra Dunckera, 1902–1910, część 2, Getynga: Vandenhoeck i Ruprecht, 1913).

 [^traditional-test-str-29]: Są to: 1.
 Starożytność, lub pierwotność; 2.
 Zgodność świadków, lub liczba; 3.
 Różnorodność dowodów, lub powszechność; 4.
 Poważanie, jakim cieszą się świadkowie, lub waga; 5.
 Ciągłość, lub nieprzerwana tradycja; 6.
 Dowody całych fragmentów, lub kontekst; 7.
 Rozważania wewnętrzne, lub sensowność.
 Burgon, *The Traditional Text*, str.
 29.